-The output voltage of the INA821 is developed with respect to the voltage on the reference pin (REF.)
-Often in dual-supply operation, REF (pin 6) connects to the low-impedance system ground.
+The output voltage of the INA819 is developed with respect to the voltage on the reference pin (REF.)
+Often, in dual-supply operation, REF (pin 6) is connected to the low-impedance system ground.
 In single-supply operation, offsetting the output signal to a precise midsupply level is useful (for example, 2.5 V in a 5-V supply environment).
-To accomplish this level shift, a voltage source must be connected to the REF pin to level-shift the output so that the INA821 drives a single-supply analog-to-digital converter (ADC).
+To accomplish this level shift, a voltage source must be connected to the REF pin to level-shift the output so that the INA819 drives a single-supply analog-to-digital converter (ADC).

 The voltage source applied to the reference pin must have a low output impedance.
-As shown in Figure 65, any resistance at the reference pin ( RREF in Figure 65) is in series with one of the internal 10-kΩ resistors.
+As shown in Figure 65, any resistance at the reference pin (shown as RREF in Figure 65) is in series with an internal 40-kΩ resistor.

 Voltage reference devices are an excellent option for providing a low-impedance voltage source for the reference pin.
-However, if a resistor voltage divider generates a reference voltage, buffer the divider by an op amp, as shown in Figure 67, to avoid CMRR degradation.
+However, if a resistor voltage divider generates a reference voltage, the divider must be buffered by an op amp, as Figure 67 shows, to avoid CMRR degradation.